krebisz/DataAnalyser/Workspace Workflow.md

+📘 Workspace Workflow.md

+(Updated — Automation Wired In, Strict Mode–Compliant)

-> ⚠️ This document is part of the frozen core documentation set.
+⚠️ This document is part of the frozen core documentation set.
 See MASTER_OPERATING_PROTOCOL.md.

-📘 Workspace Workflow.md (Updated — Automation Wired In, Strict Mode–Compliant)

-(Fully integrated with MASTER_OPERATING_PROTOCOL.md)

 Workspace Initialization & Rehydration Protocol (Authoritative)

 This document defines the exact artifacts and step-by-step process required to initialize or refresh a ChatGPT workspace for the DataFileReaderRedux solution.

 It ensures architectural consistency, prevents context drift, and allows deterministic rehydration across sessions.

 🔒 SECTION 0 — SACRED WORKSPACE WORKFLOWS (IMMUTABLE)